kritzikratzi/runtimeCPPDraw/readme.md

+# C++ LiveCoding TestThingiethingthingieding

+This project is a messy testbed for c++ live coding support in openFrameworks.

-TODO:
+### TODO:

 - make paths relative
 - figure out how to compile OF as dylib (or: compile entire emptyExample as dylib?)
+  - not necessary anymore it seems. compiling the app itself with -rdynamic seems neater.
 - let RCCPP know about the dylib
 - hope that it works

-INSTRUCTIONS
+###  INSTRUCTIONS
 based on:
 https://github.com/RuntimeCompiledCPlusPlus/RuntimeCompiledCPlusPlus/wiki/Integrating-to-your-own-codebase

 ---

-1. create addon
+### 1. create addon

 create folder addons/ofxRuntimeCompiledCPlusPlus
 put the Aurora folder inside of it so that you have